Noam2Stein/ggmath/README.md

 All benchmarked functions are verified to match `glam` and `wide` on x86, and `ggmath` aims to benchmark all functions that use SIMD.

+## Const Contexts

+`ggmath` supports const contexts as much as is possible in present day Rust.
+Right now alot of functions not `const` because of optimizations which require non-`const` functions, but those functions have `const` variants that are slower but can be called from const contexts.

 ## Installation

 Add this to your `Cargo.toml`: